 “We are all living in the new normal.”
 We hear or read this phrase several times a day, from television ads to Linkedin and Facebook posts to news outlets and corporate updates.
 Globally, we are at a stage where it’s almost inaccurate to continue calling our existing circumstances the new normal.
 A “new normal” suggests an unparticular situation that we, as a society or individual, have not experienced.
 It often entails a new routine, a different way of living and behaving, or a plan set in stone; it’s permanent and unchangeable until we see or experience another situation to call it the new normal again.
-Instead, let’s call it workplace adaptability.
+Instead, let’s call it adaptability in the workplace during covid.

 The COVID-19 pandemic has created some challenges for companies and their employees indefinitely.
 Workplaces will not be going back to what they were before COVID-19, nor will it live in a new normal.
 Instead, we will live in waves of adaptability and flexibility that will best fit our workplaces today and in the future.